 -If the dough is resisting while you are rolling it out, and starts to shrink back on itself, place a sheet of greaseproof or cling film over it, gently roll it up like a swiss roll and either put in the fridge for an hour or the freezer for 15 minutes.
 Then unroll, set aside the greaseproof and continue.
 15 minutes in the freezer, until the dough just firms up, works a treat and allows you to roll out the dough to the size required.
 This is also a good approach if the kitchen is too warm.

 - Rest the dough properly.
 I go for at least an hour in between turns – this makes it much easier to roll out and results in a good structure of the final bake.

 - Avoid the temptation to give the dough an extra turn in the hope of creating more layers.
 You risk compacting the layers already built up in the dough and this can result in a doughy, non-flaky finished bake – think buttery bread rolls!
-I find that 3 standard “envelope” turns, without book folds etc gives perfect results, and book turns are really not needed.
+I find that 3 standard “envelope” turns gives perfect results, and book turns are really not needed.

 - If the dough has been resisting somewhat, even after lots of resting, then for the final rolling you get very good results if you roll out to give a slightly thicker dough than intended.
 And you certainly don’t want to force the dough to become thinner.
 Ok, you won’t get as much surface area of dough and therefore you will get fewer croissants/pains au chocolat but you will still get great results and a lovely flake.